Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Unwelcome Spirits.md

 The door to the chapel is usually locked.
 Parson Pellinost and one of the guards on duty in the main hall carry keys to the door, which can also be unlocked with a successful DC 15 Dexterity check using thieves’ tools.

 [Bol’bara](https://www.dndbeyond.com/monsters/bolbara) is shackled by each limb to the four corners of the low stone altar.
 A rope gag muffles her screaming, and her arms and legs are covered in an array of fresh contusions and magically healed lacerations.
-Rivulets of her dark goblin blood run down the side of the stone slab and into a narrow channel cut into the floor around the altar.
+Rivulets of her dark [[Goblinkin|goblin]] blood run down the side of the stone slab and into a narrow channel cut into the floor around the altar.
 Without the key, the manacle locks can be opened with a successful DC 15 Dexterity check using thieves’ tools.

 If the characters reached Fort Venture within three days of setting out from [[Urzin]] (see “[Bol’bara’s Exorcism](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-unwelcome-spirits#BolbarasExorcism "Bol’bara’s Exorcism")” earlier in this chapter), they arrive here to find [Parson Pellinost](https://www.dndbeyond.com/monsters/parson-pellinost) ready to deliver a death blow against [Bol’bara](https://www.dndbeyond.com/monsters/bolbara).
 If Bol’bara is slain and revived with the use of a [revivify](https://www.dndbeyond.com/spells/revivify) spell (the third time Pellinost has brought her back to life that way), her otherworldly patron manipulates the veil between the Shadowfell and the Border Ethereal to possess her.
 Alternatively, if 1 minute passes from the time the characters arrive and interrupt the torture session, the shadow demon Trush completes its own ritual from the Shadowfell and takes control of the warlock.